 1: Initialization: the 5GMSd Application Provider discovers the entry point and authenticates itself with the 5GMSd AF.

-2: Create Content Hosting Configuration: the 5GMSd Application Provider creates a new Content Hosting Configuration for its content through the 5GMSd AF.
+2: Create Content Hosting Configuration: the 5GMSd Application Provider creates a new Content Hosting Configuration for all media formats of its content through the 5GMSd AF.
 The configuration specifies a domain name, supplies a certificate for HTTPS access to the content, sets the caching rules per media type, indicates the distribution area (e.g. through geofencing), distribution protocol, the desired content preparation, URL signing, etc. Upon successful configuration, the 5GMSd AF responds with a Content Hosting Configuration identifier, and the location of the 5GMSd AS to which to send the content (if using the push mode).

 3: Provision 5GMSd AS(s): The 5GMSd AF configures the related 5GMSd AS(s) to prepare for media ingest for that particular Content Hosting Configuration.
 This step may involve instructing the 5GMSd AS(s) to set appropriate caching rules, to perform URL signature validation and to limit access through geofencing.
 The 5GMSd AS(s) will respond whether the configuration is successful or not.

+In case of partial failure, the configuration shall be removed from all 5GMS AS(s) that succeeded.

 4: Confirm configuration information: The 5GMSd AF communicates the Content Hosting Configuration of the 5GMSd AS(s) back to the 5GMSd Application Provider for further media push or pull.

+In the case where not all requested media formats could be accommodated during the previous step, the 5GMSd AF shall indicate these in the failure response.

-5: Publish Media Player Entry: The 5GMSd Application Provider shall then publish the Media Player Entry to the 5GMSd-Aware Application to enable access to the content.
+5: Publish Media Player Entries: The 5GMSd Application Provider shall then publish the Media Player Entries to the 5GMSd-Aware Application to enable access to the content, possibly in different formats.

 6: Media ingest: The 5GMSd AS(s) may start pulling or receiving content (if using push mode) from the 5GMSd Application Provider.
 The 5GMSd AS performs the requested content preparation prior to providing access to the content.